 4. Ask your UI/UX designer & researcher

 It’s their job to generate ideas, right?
-You may feel like you didn’t hear from them for a while, so just visit them and ask about the current direction.
+You may feel like you haven’t heard from them for a while, so just visit them and ask about the current direction.
 Perhaps you have some thoughts for them to play with or you have a direct problem and need something truly stunning to deal with it.
 Perhaps you just need a few improvements that will make your product a bestseller.

 5. Your product development team/product team

 They are making stuff you monetize, and they know all the quirks, downsides, and features more than anyone else.
 Maybe your testers have something to say; maybe your developers have an idea of production optimization.
 Ask them for ideas, and you might learn a whole lot of facts about your product in action.

 Being kind and sincere to your team and being a benevolent manager, in general, opens a great source of information for you.
 If your team isn’t afraid to talk to you and sometimes even to argue with you, you’ll benefit from their areas of expertise.
 You can’t know everything; your dev team can’t know everything.
 Having dozens of eyes and brains willing to check and improve is much better than having just hands doing what they are told.

 Don’t forget: developing new ideas is a meticulous search for new product development opportunities.
 Streamline ideas coming from different sources!